fravila08/PokemonPortfolio/README.md

   python3 manage.py migrate
 ```

-- Finally we are ready to start the server.
+- Finally, we are ready to start the server.

 ```bash
   python3 manage.py runserver
 ```
-- Now open your prefered browser and go to [localhost:8000](localhost:8000) to view this application!
+- Now open your preferred browser and go to [localhost:8000](localhost:8000) to view this application!

 #### Useful Resources for running Locally
 [Django VS code tutorial](https://code.visualstudio.com/docs/python/tutorial-django) goes over creating and activating an environment